ploomber/ploomber/doc/user-guide/jupyter.rst

 Managing multiple pipelines
 ---------------------------

-It's possible for Jupyter to detect more than one pipeline in a single project.
+Jupyter can detect more than one pipeline in a single project.
 There are two ways to achieve this.

 The first one is to create sibling folders, each one with its own